 I got started in Los Angeles with a singer named Robin Baxter, who took me in and gave me my start in LA.
 She also connected me with my mentor, the late Ted Ashford, keyboard player for Janis Joplin and Big Brother and the Holding Company.

 Before the inception of the website in 1999, I played a variety of instruments in various projects, and was the songwriter, arranger, and rhythm guitarist for singer Ruby Cassidy, aka Mystika, for the album The Mystic Dancer.

 I also wrote the music and contributed to the story for a play entitled “In The Chips,” written by Angus “Mac” MacDonald.
 This was in 1987.
 The play had a brief run at The Dorothy Chandler Pavilion, and would later receive a Public Access television production, as well as performances in small theaters.
 As I write this in late 2020, the play is still being produced.

 After founding the website in 1999, I worked in a variety of projects.
 Notably, Sun On Skin, SECRET, WHIPLADS, Falling Moon, Karma McCartney, Casanova Jones, The Andrea Ballard Band, Delta9, Black Hole Bindhi [Ekun Logan Grusso], The Average Joes, The Wrong Dots [Robbie Rist], Fred Willard, and Noodle Muffin.
-I have been with Noodle Muffin since 2002 [website].
+I was in Noodle Muffin from 2002 to 2021.

 A Change of Pace: In 2019, I decided to start the next chapter of my life by moving to Dallas, Oregon for a change of pace.
 Here, I have engaged in various performances in town.
 I have also begun writing music and philosophy-themed blog entries.